sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

  - A second call to the transfer destination is established,
  - The original callee and the transferee are bridged together.
 The transferring call party has their call leg terminated.

- The @"SIPSorcery.SIP.App.SIPUserAgent.AttendedTransfer(SIPSorcery.SIP.SIPDialogue,System.TimeSpan,System.Threading.CancellationToken)" method is used to carry out an Attended Transfer on two established calls.
+ The @"SIPSorcery.SIP.App.SIPUserAgent.AttendedTransfer(SIPSorcery.SIP.SIPDialogue,System.TimeSpan,System.Threading.CancellationToken,System.String[])" method is used to carry out an Attended Transfer on two established calls.

 ````csharp
 bool callResult1 = await userAgent1.Call(DESTINATION, null, null, voipMediaSession1);